jparrott06/ChirpyApp/README.md

   - ejs (for templating pages with js logic re: views and server-side errors with validation)
   - mongodb (to host our user collection and be our database)
   - mongoose (library for connectivity to local mongodb db)
-  - bcrypt (for hashing and salting user passwords)
+  - bcrypt (for hashing and salting user passwords)(replaced)
   - express
     - express-ejs-layouts (for layouts for pages)
+    - express-validator for server-side validation
+    - express-session for cookie management
   - http-status-codes (library for helping send status codes)
+  - method-override for PUT, DELETE
+  - connect-flash for flash messages
+  - passport for authentication
+    - passport-local-mongoose for integration with MongoDB
   - nodemon (for easier connectivity, especially with debugging while changing code)

 - ### Installation Guide: